 - Any costs incurred due to medical needs/emergencies/evacuations

-- Personal spending money for shopping, alcohol, snacks, etc.
+- Personal spending money for shopping, snacks, etc.

 - Cell phone and internet usage

 - Laundry expenses

 Local time – Peru is in the Peru Time (PET) zone.
 To calculate the time difference between Peru and your area, we recommend timeanddate.com as it takes into account daylight savings rules and accepts present as well as future dates.

 Currency – The official currency of Peru is the Sol (symbol: S/; code: PEN).
 For current currency conversion rates, we recommend visiting xe.com.

 Weather – Cusco and the Sacred Valley tend to be busy year-round, though many consider June to mid-September as the best months for travel.
 For your convenience, we have compiled the following chart of key cities with the average ranges for highs (°F) / lows / rain days per month.